-- Salaries and fringe benefits expenses are increasing due to normal increases and with the assumption that vacancies will be filled. - Service expenses decreased marginally due to less use of Other Professional & Technical Services. - Supply expenses increased due to projected increased use of Printing & Copying supplies. - Privatized Transportation Jolley Trolley and Looper relocated to Transportation from General Function division. - Miscellaneous expenses are decreasing in FY 2024 due to an agency wide effort to reduce nonpersonnel budget requests.
+- Salaries and fringe benefits expenses are increasing due to normal increases and with the assumption that vacancies will be filled. - Service expenses decreased marginally due to less use of Other Professional & Technical Services. - Supply expenses increased to include new required equipment. - Privatized Transportation Jolley Trolley and Looper relocated to Transportation from General Function division.

+Miscellaneous expenses are decreasing in FY 2024 due to an agency wide effort to reduce nonpersonnel budget requests.